gjbex/Training-sessions/docs/README.md

 Many scientific workloads are embarrassingly parallel, i.e, they can be broken down into many independent computations.
-Examples of such workflow are data preprocessing or postprocesing of many files, or parameter exploration where the same program is run for many different parameter instantiations.
+Examples of such workflow are data preprocessing or postprocessing of many files, or parameter exploration where the same program is run for many different parameter instantiations.
 Two tools have been developed to help you minimize the hassle with such workloads.
 This training session will highlight the strength of both tools, help you to